IslandViewPTA/islandview-pta-site/content/news/2020-10-newsletter.md

 Don't forget to send pictures of completed fall coloring sheets, carved pumpkins, and roasted seeds!
 Email them to us at [membership@islandviewpta.org](membership@islandviewpta.org).

+## YOU are the photographer...

+{{< fig src="\[imagePathOrURL\]" title="\[imageCaption\]" align="\[left or right\]" class="\[max-w-XX\]" >}}

+It's never too early to start working on the yearbook!

+Please send us photos of your Island View students hard at work or play.
+First day of school, singing along with music class, jumping for gym, or just playing at the closest playground - anything is great.

+With the upcoming return to school any bus stop photos are also a plus.

+Please email your photos to [yearbook@islandviewpta.org](mailto:yearbook@islandviewpta.org).
+In the email please include your students' names, grades, and teachers.

+We'll do our best to make sure everyone is included.
+Thank you!

 ## N-O-W is the time to JOIN PTA!

 **_WE NEED YOU NOW MORE THAN EVER!_**